What does a News Clipping Service do?

 - Capture variations of words.

 - For example, instead of just “company name,” a better search query might be “company name” AND (“product launch” OR “new service”).
+Specific example: “Jaguar AND car NOT animal” or “Jaguar AND F-TYPE”.

 - Building a Keyword Library: